lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 simulate, to create a statistically robust sample to draw photons from when we actually pass them to the instrument simulator.

-An example using a :class:`~soxs.spectra.Spectrum` created from a file:
+An example using a :class:`~soxs.spectra.base.Spectrum` created from a file:

 .. code-block:: python